Dian Farmer Learning To Grow Our Own Food

 What You Need To Do:

-Always test any solution, homemade or store purchased before using it full on your plants.
-You don’t want to have an adverse affect and hurt or the plant.
+Always test any solution, whether it’s a homemade insecticide for plants or store purchased before using it full on your plants.
+You don’t want to have an adverse affect and/or hurt the plant.

 Soapy Water